After a long day at work or a stressful week, a drink or two at home or out with friends might sound like just what you need to regroup.

 If your drinking causes you to do things you wouldn’t normally do – or that go against your judgement – you should look at your consumption and how your drinking is affecting you.
 In addition, not remembering events as they happened or completely blacking out while drinking, is cause for concern.
 Doing something spontaneous while intoxicated is one thing, but putting the safety of yourself or others at risk or harming your relationships is completely different. - You’re drinking for the buzz.

-Heavy drinking – even binging one or two nights a week – is harmful for your health, according to Dr. Bulat.
+Heavy drinking – even binging one or two nights a week – is harmful for your health, says Dr. Trahan.
 Consequences like liver damage, blood pressure issues along with vomiting and seizures from excessive drinking can all occur if you consume too much.

 If you think that you or a loved one may have a problem with alcohol abuse or other drugs, talk to your primary care doctor, or contact an addiction specialist at Henry Ford Maplegrove Center at (800) 422-1183.